-- 3.1 When staff join our school they will be informed of the safeguarding children arrangements in place.
-They will be given a copy of this policy including its Appendices, part 1 and Annex A of Keeping Children Safe in Education, the school's code of conduct and told who the DSL is, who acts in their absence and what this role includes; - 3.2 All staff will receive induction in safeguarding children.
-The induction programme will include basic child protection information relating to signs and symptoms of abuse, how to manage a disclosure from a child, when and how to record a concern about the welfare of a child and advice on safe working practice. - 3.3 All volunteers, supply staff and regular visitors to our school will be told where our policy is kept, given the name of the DSL and deputy/ies and informed of the school's procedures in reporting concerns. - 3.4 All staff will receive training in child protection and safe working practice, updated every three years, in line with WSCB guidance.
-In addition, they will receive safeguarding and child protection updates as required, but at least annually. - 3.5 Staff with specific responsibility for safeguarding children will undertake both single and inter-agency training at a level suitable to their role and responsibilities, updated every two years.
-In addition to formal training the DSL and deputy/ies will update their knowledge and skills via WSCB newsletters, briefings, meetings and seminars, at regular intervals, at least annually. - 3.6 Staff with leadership responsibilities will undertake further relevant training in safeguarding related issues such as CSE, FGM, Radicalisation (WRAP training), Management of Allegations of Abuse and cascade the learning from this training to the rest of the staff.
+When staff and volunteers join RGS they will be informed of the safeguarding children arrangements in place.
+This policy will be referred to and they will be told who the DSL in each part of the school is and who acts in their absence and what this role includes.
+Staff are required to read the staff handbook which includes copies of this Policy including its appendices, the current Keeping Children Safe in Education including Part 1 and Annex A, the School Code of Conduct which includes the Guidance for Safer Working Practice.

+All staff, volunteers and Governors will receive induction in Safeguarding Children.
+The induction programme will include basic safeguarding information (including the Prevent initiative) relating to signs and symptoms of abuse, how to manage a disclosure from a child and when and how to record a concern about the welfare of a child, advice on safe working practice, the school's Safeguarding Children's Policy, the Staff Code of Conduct Policy, the identity of the DSL and a copy of Part 1 (including Annex A) of Keeping Children Safe in Education.

+All volunteers, supply staff and regular visitors to the school will be told where the policy is kept and given the name of the DSL and deputy/ies and informed of the school's procedures in reporting concerns.
+A leaflet summarising the key issues for volunteers and regular visitors will also be available in each school's Reception.

+All staff will receive training in child protection and safe working practice, updated every three years, in line with WSCB guidance.
+In addition, they will receive safeguarding and child protection updates as required, but at least annually.

+Staff with specific responsibility for safeguarding children will undertake both single and inter-agency training at a level suitable to their role and responsibility, updated every two years.
+In addition to formal training the DSL and deputy/ies will update their knowledge and skills via WSCB newsletters, briefings, meetings and seminars, at regular intervals, at least annually.

+Staff with leadership responsibilities will undertake further relevant training in safeguarding related issues such as CSE, Radicalisation (WRAP Training), Management of Allegations of Abuse and cascade the learning from this training to the rest of the staff.